cristifalcas/puppet-kubernetes/README.md

 have the major number increased.
 This is mostly because on each version they have new parameters, or some parameters are removed.

+* Kubernetes 1.0, 1.1, 1.2: module version should be latest 1.x
+* Kubernetes 1.3: module version should be latest 2.x
+* Kubernetes 1.4: module version should be latest 3.x

 ## Usage:

 Currently, the kubectl and kubelet binaries can only be installed from packages.